Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Evaluation Results

 Recall that the agent can only execute up to 25 steps per trajectory; we thus use step count to approximate agent efficiency.
 Overall, the agent takes more steps towards generating BRTs than towards generating fixes.

 Figure~\ref{fig:step_count} presents the Empirical Cumulative Distribution Function (ECDF) of step counts over all trajectories, where each point $(x, y)$ indicates $y\%$ of the trajectories take at most $x$ steps.
 As shown in Figure~\ref{fig:step_count}, we observe that the APR agent takes more steps to finish when it is instructed to prioritize generating a BRT (e.g., BRT-only, TDD) than when it is instructed to prioritize generating a fix (e.g., Fix-only, TLD).
 This difference is mostly because BRT generation requires extra steps for running tests, and debugging and repairing unexpected test errors.
+In Figure~\ref{fig:token_count}, all cogeneration configurations are as token-efficient as BRT-only, while additionally generating fixes, given the benefit of sharing similar task context.

-Figure~\ref{fig:finish_run_ecdf} shows the step count distributions of the shortest trajectory that produces a plausible outcome in each resolved bug, where a plausible outcome refers to the union of all plausible criteria, i.e., Fix-only is successful if the fix is plausible, BRT-only is successful if the BRT is plausible, and cogeneration is successful if at least one of the fix or BRT is plausible.
+Figure~\ref{fig:finish_run_ecdf} shows the step count distributions of the shortest trajectory that produces a plausible outcome in each addressed bug, where a plausible outcome refers to the union of all plausible criteria, i.e., Fix-only is successful if the fix is plausible, BRT-only is successful if the BRT is plausible, and cogeneration is successful if at least one of the fix or BRT is plausible.
 As shown, there are more bugs with shortest successful trajectories that take fewer steps when the APR agent is not instructed to generate a BRT.